HEALTH EFFECTS MONITORING PROGRAM

 The purpose of YKHEMP is to establish baseline levels of contaminant exposure and examine possible health effects among the residents of Yellowknife, Ndılǫ, and Dettah in the Northwest Territories, before remediation work begins.
 Then, during remediation, as monitoring continues, new results will be compared to the baseline to ensure participants’ arsenic levels are not increasing because of work being done at Giant Mine.

 YKHEMP focuses on arsenic and other contaminants of concern, including cadmium, lead, antimony, manganese and vanadium.
 To characterize any trends between contaminant exposure and health effects, the study will be repeated every five years in children and youth, and every ten years in adults.
+This will continue until 2038.

 WHO IS LEADING YKHEMP?